ERAS Support Services for Letter WritersERAS Support Services Overview AAMC's Letter of Recommendation Portal Assistance

-The Frequently Asked Questions below provide a few common solutions to problems letter writers may encounter when trying to access AAMC’s Letter of Recommendation Portal or when formatting or uploading their documents.
+The Frequently Asked Questions below provide a few common solutions to problems letter writers may encounter when trying to access AAMC’s Letter of Recommendation Portal (LoRP) or when formatting or uploading their documents.

 1. Why can’t I log in to AAMC’s Letter of Recommendation Portal?

-2. What is meant by professional letterhead?
+2. What is professional letterhead?

-Letterhead gives program directors information about the source of the letter.
+Professional letterhead gives program directors information about the source of the letter.
 Professional letterhead may come from the hospital, institution, or private practice where you are employed.
 If you do not have access to the official letterhead from your institution, we will accept personal letterhead.
-Most importantly, the letterhead must include contact information, such as address, phone number, and/or e-mail address, so that program directors may get in touch with you to validate the information in the letter of recommendation, should they decide to do so.
+Most importantly, the letterhead must include contact information, such as address, phone number, and e-mail address, so that program directors may get in touch with you to validate the information in the letter of recommendation, should they decide to do so.

 Program directors do not have access to the contact information that you provide in your AAMC account.
 Program directors see the actual document uploaded by the letter writer or applicant through AAMC’s LoR Portal, including the date it was uploaded and the name of the person uploading the document.
-It is in the best interest of the applicant you are supporting that the document appears to be professional and reputable, and includes your contact information.
+It is in the best interest of the applicant that the document appears to be professional and reputable, and includes your contact information.

 3. How do I convert my document to Portable Document Format (PDF)?